Physics-50/Module-1/docs/week3.md

 + A histogram for each mass tested showing the distribution of the number of data points collected as a function of the angle $$\theta_c$$.
 You should have collected data for at least three different masses, with at least 6 data points for each mass.

 + The value you obtained for the coefficient of static friction, $$\mu_s$$, for each mass, including the estimated uncertainty.
+Please make sure to use significant figures appropriately.
+If unsure please reread the section on significant figures, come to office hours to discuss, and/or post a question on Piazza.

 + A single-sentence, preliminary conclusion that you can draw about the hypothesis based on your experimental data